snaeji/video_player-0.10.1-3/README.md

 # Video player plugin edited to fetch subtitles from HLS stream and load VTT from url.

 # Only works on Android!
+Help wanted for iOS.

 # video_player-0.10.1-3